News, events and more

 The Code + Design Camps are a great way for young people (15-20 years) to get a closer look at the professional world of code and design.
 They are a great way to meet us in person and get answers to all your questions.

-Every Monday (except on public holidays) you can take part in our public campus tours and get to know our students in person.
+Every Monday (except on public holidays and on September 2) you can take part in our public campus tours and get to know our students in person.
 The tour lasts about 45 minutes; we show you the campus, introduce our 3 study programs and answer all your questions.
 The tour starts at 4 pm.
 Please register via email email@example.com beforehand!

 We will attend a variety of career fairs in different cities in Germany.
 In 2019, you can meet us at Hochschulmesse Studieren in Berlin, TRAUMBERUF IT & TECHNIK in Cologne and Munich and at the vocatium in Berlin.